-31 December 2022 31 December 2021

-Interest receivable on long-term loans to shareholder Receivables due from affiliated companies Corporate income tax receivable 24,725 402 63 24,726 566
+31 December 2023 31 December 2022 Current portion of long-term loans to shareholder 848,641 Interest receivable on long-term loans to shareholder 62,571 24,725 Cash pooling receivables - affiliated companies 415 402 Corporate income tax receivable 63 911,627 25,190

-25,190 25,292

 Interest receivable on long-term loans to shareholder are payable in accordance with the terms and conditions of the long-term loan agreements.
-The Receivables due from affiliated companies are with British American Tobacco Holdings (The Netherlands) B.V. ('BATHTN').
+The Cach pooling receivables due from affiliated companies are with British American Tobacco Holdings (The Netherlands) B.V. ('BATHTN').